If you could design any structure, free of all constraints, what would you envision?

 Now, real-time, AI-aided Building Information Model (BIM) will enable blueprints to learn and adapt to changing ground conditions, weather, equipment and even new design ideas.

-2. Virtual Reality Shaping Real Estate: In one of my previous blogs, I discussed how VR will reshape our real estate shopping experience.
+2. Virtual Reality Shaping Real Estate: In one of my previous blogs, I discussed how Virtual Reality will reshape our real estate shopping experience.
 Forget real estate agents and physical house hunting.
 Why not visit a house in a different city from the comfort of your living room at 3 a.m. and see how it looks with blue walls and your own home furniture?

 Imagine the possibilities: you design your company’s dream office using a Building Information Model and allow your managers to walk around the (virtually) finished product before it’s ever built.